ClusterCockpit/cc-units/README.md

-# ccUnits - A unit system for ClusterCockpit
+# cc-units - A unit system for ClusterCockpit

 When working with metrics, the problem comes up that they may use different unit name but have the same unit in fact.
 There are a lot of real world examples like 'kB' and 'Kbyte'.
-In CC Metric Collector, the Collectors read data from different sources which may use different units or the programmer specifies a unit for a metric by hand.
-The ccUnits system is not comparable with the SI unit system.
+In [cc-metric-collector](https://github.com/ClusterCockpit/cc-metric-collector), the collectors read data from different sources which may use different units or the programmer specifies a unit for a metric by hand.
+The cc-units system is not comparable with the SI unit system.
 If you are looking for a package for the SI units, see [here](https://pkg.go.dev/github.com/gurre/si).

 In order to enable unit comparison and conversion, the ccUnits package provides some helpers:
-There are basically two important functions:
 ```go
 NewUnit(unit string) Unit // create a new unit from some string like 'GHz', 'Mbyte' or 'kevents/s'
 func GetUnitUnitFactor(in Unit, out Unit) (func(value float64) float64, error) // Get conversion function between two units